When Can You Sue a Business for Discrimination Based on Sexual Orientation or Gender Identity?

 Is There Protection for Consumers Under State or Local Laws?

-The good news is that some states have LGBTQ+-inclusive non-discrimination laws and regulations that cover public accommodations.
-Unfortunately, only slightly less than half of states, as well as the District of Columbia, offer such protections.
+Some states have LGBTQ+-inclusive non-discrimination laws and regulations that cover public accommodations.
+Unfortunately, only slightly less than half of states and the District of Columbia offer such protections.

-Some cities, such as New York, have human rights statutes that prohibit discrimination against LGBTQ+ people.
+Some cities, like New York City, have human rights statutes that prohibit discrimination against LGBTQ+ people.
 These cities are few and far between, however.

-If you don't live in a state or city with LGBTQ+-inclusive non-discrimination laws, you don't really have any legal options.
-However, that doesn't mean you can't effect change!
+If you don't live in a state or city with LGBTQ+-inclusive non-discrimination laws, you have limited legal options.
+But that doesn't mean you can't effect change.

-If you're outraged by potentially discriminatory treatment you've been subjected to as a patron of a business, you can raise the issue with the manager or owner of the business.
+If you’ve been subjected to potentially discriminatory treatment as a patron of a business, you can raise the issue with the manager or owner of the business.
 If your complaint isn't taken seriously, you can take steps to raise awareness around your experience.
-Sometimes a social media post or article in your local newspaper is all it takes to effect change.
+Sometimes a social media post or article in your local newspaper can effect change.
 Most business owners don't want negative publicity and will take corrective action to avoid the potential loss of customers.

 If you're more interested in creating change across the board, you can run for local office.
 You don't have to have a background in politics or law to run for office, and you might be surprised by how much of a difference your voice makes in establishing policies and laws that are more inclusive of the LGBTQ+ community.